 - Broken or fractured teeth causing pain or soft tissue trauma

 The ADA has prepared a current plain-language guide for patients explaining which procedures and visits can and cannot be rescheduled.
-Sharing that, along with a letter or email explaining your availability and how to get in touch with you, may go a long way toward reassuring your patients at this time.
+Sharing that, along with a letter or email explaining your availability and how to get in touch with you, may go a long way toward how you talk to your dental patients at this time.
 One should also remember the situation is evolving rapidly, and as such frequent communications are necessary both to keep patients informed and to provide assurances emergency/urgent care will be available to them.

 Omnistar Financial is Here to Help

 These are unprecedented times, for both dental health professionals and many other industries.
-At Omnistar Financial, we’re committed to helping you and your practice navigate the challenges ahead.
+OmniStar Financial’s commitment to helping you and your practice navigate the challenges ahead is our utmost priority.
 Toward that end, we’ve prepared a free guide to help you stay informed and make critical decisions as the situation unfolds.
 Available for download here, it contains vital information about managing your cash flow, understanding the various relief package bills in the works, wealth management, and addressing a host of pragmatic issues which are particular to dental practices and dental health professionals at this time.
 Read it, share it with your colleagues, and please get in touch if you have further questions.

 Omnistar Financial is open for business and we are serving our customers as usual.
-However, in light of the fact that many of you may not be comfortable traveling at this time, we are prepared to meet and consult remotely using TeamViewer or ZOOM, our remote service conference providers.
+However, we are prepared to meet and consult remotely using TeamViewer or ZOOM in light of the fact that many of you may not be comfortable traveling at this time.
 Please contact us for more details.